-Origami Club Subjects: Announcements, folding models, folding origami bases, creating origami greeting cards, origami poetry, song, jewelry, fine art, and more.
+Origami Club Subjects: Announcements, folding a broad array of origami models, folding origami bases, creating origami greeting cards, origami poetry, song, jewelry, fine art, origami record videos, and more.

 Origami Models Taught: Foundational origami bases, jumping grasshopper, sitting fox, jumping frog, books, goldfish, sleeping puppy, dog’s head, kabuto, simple pumpkin, tissue ghost, torch, 2D ghost, Capricornia, turkey, envelope, two-fold Santa, Christmas stocking, dreidel, candle, 2D snowflake, 3D snowflake, heart with wings, love bug (Cicada with Heart Transplant technique), star box, simple 8.5x11in paper book, shamrock, traditional crane, Korean crane, extra crane wings, flapping bird, Sampan, Masu Box, and the hammerhead shark.

 - Diagram Book Template to fold the Goldfish

 - Learn the star box with the diagram